ritik-singh-01/100-days-of-devops/day-01.md

-# Day 01 — Linux fundamentals, per 01-START-HERE.md §7
+# Day 01 — Linux fundamentals

 **Where:** inside the isolated `lab-ubuntu` VM.